When Can You Enroll in a Medicare Plan?

 - If you enroll during any of the seven remaining months of the SEP, your Medicare Part B coverage begins the month after you enroll.

-Who can qualify for an SEP?
+Who can qualify for an Special Election Period (SEP)?

 For a variety of reasons, you may qualify to enroll in Medicare coverage at any time of the year.
 Below are situations that might qualify you for an SEP: